Glitch3086/TryHackMe_Notes/LinuxFundamentals.md

 ### Advance File Operations

-`cp` does mainly the sme thing as mv, except instead of moving the file it duplicates(copies) it.
-The syntax is also the same as mv.
+`cp` does mainly the sme thing as `mv`, except instead of moving the file it duplicates(copies) it.
+The syntax is also the same as `mv`.

 Example:
 > cp < file > < destination > (no spaces between arrows)

+`cd` allows you to change the location of the current directory, the syntx of this command is `cd <directory>`.

+Example:
+> cd Download

+Relative Paths are also supported, as well as absolute paths.

+`mkdir` is used to make a new directory to store files in, and the syntax of `mkdir` is `mkdir <directory name>`

+Example:
+> mkdir Test